 By Chere Di Boscio

 Many of us today question whether our clothing is made of organic cotton, or has been produced by child labour or in sweatshops.
-Ethical clothing brands, from Valentino’s transparently sourced couture textiles to H&M’s ‘Conscious Collection’ are aimed at increasing numbers of eco-conscious shoppers, so it stands to reason that ethical jewellery is rising in popularity, too.
+Ethical clothing brands, from Valentino’s transparently sourced couture textiles to H&M’s ‘Conscious Collection’ are aimed at increasing numbers of eco-conscious shoppers.
+So it stands to reason that ethical jewellery is rising in popularity, too.

-The truth is, as with clothing, ethical jewelry is pretty much synonymous with sustainability – goods must not only be derived from sustainable production sources, but also assembled from fairly paid labour – and despite what many industries argue, it’s pretty much impossible to source newly mined metals and gems that could be considered ‘sustainable’.
+The truth is, as with clothing, ethical jewelry is pretty much synonymous with sustainability.
+Goods must not only be derived from sustainable production sources, but also assembled from fairly paid labour.
+And despite what many corporations might argue, it’s pretty much impossible to source newly mined metals and gems that could be considered ‘sustainable’.
 And if something’s not sustainable, can it be ethical, then?

 Dirty Diamonds and a Scarred Earth